Brooks Revel 3 review

 Though not a new technology, this is my first pair of Brooks that integrates their BioMoGo proprietary cushioning.
 Brooks states that it “...adapts to your stride, weight, and speed...so it can help protect you by deflecting impact away from your body.”

-While the BioMoGo DNA cushioning helps to deflect away some impact to your feet, I’ve been experiencing added stress to my upper legs and hips.
+While the BioMoGo DNA cushioning helps to deflect away some impact on your feet, I’ve been experiencing added stress to my upper legs and hips.
 This could be a side effect of a soft ride without sufficient stability for my foot.

-Since it’s a neutral shoe, I don’t expect added support, but I do think the existing support was compromised once I added a third party insole.
+Since it’s a neutral shoe, I don’t expect added support, but I do think the existing support was compromised once I added a third-party insole.
 As I mentioned earlier, I plan to return to the shoe’s original insole, but this might be a non-starter for some runners.

 I have really been enjoying the cushioning of the midsole.
 It is noticeably soft when you put the shoe on and provides a very smooth, floaty ride.
 At a moderate 8 mm offset, the transitions are smooth.